 In many cases, as I begin to work through planning process with a team, I’ve grown to expect a resistance for change.
 Not an unanimous resistance… but a hesitancy among team members that are passionate about the traditions of the church.

 “We’ve tried to make changes like this before and we never see it through.
 Something always comes up that causes us to stop or change direction.
 This looks great on paper… but it really isn’t worth the effort.”

 Did you catch that?
 They believed in the plan.
 But, they did not believe in the team’s ability to execute the plan.

 Follow-through may very well be the greatest missing key within churches.

 It’s probably the number one complaint we get from church leaders about their teams.
 You might’ve felt some of these things:

 - Change is talked about more than it is made

-- Opportunities are chased, taking the focus away from potentially successful ministry
+- Random opportunities are chased, taking the focus away from potentially successful ministry

 - The church continues to decline as leaders are unsure of next steps